mclausen792/weddingAPI/README.md

-* API for the Wedding of Eric Garcia and Makayla mclausen
+* API for the Wedding of Eric Garcia and Makayla